1. TERMS OF THE INFORMATION CLAUSE

 6.1.
 We may collect data when you visit our Websites by using Cookies (see Cookies Policy) or other similar technologies (e.g. IP address, equipment information, location information, beacons) and process the Personal Data gathered by them.
 This Personal Data, among other information, may be as follows:

 a) identification data, such as IP address, time, and location;

 b) information on the usage of the Website and/or Service and other web log data, such as the pages you visit on the Website, the date and time of your visit, the files that you download and the URLs from the websites you visited before and after visiting the Website;

 c) technical data, including but not limited to information about your IP address and domain name, your software and hardware attributes (including device IDs) and your general geographic location (e.g. city, country);

-d) e-mail addresses, when you subscribe to our newsletters or download our content, when you subscribe to our marketing communication.
+d) first name, last name, e-mail addresses, phone number, when you subscribe to our newsletters or download our content, when you subscribe to our marketing communication.

 b) e-mail address;

 c) other data that you provide during the contact.